jgravelle/Groqqle/README.md

+Based on the changes we've made and the new features we've added, here's an updated version of the README that accurately reflects all the new changes and adequately explains the new features:

 # Groqqle: Your AI-Powered Search Engine

 ![Groqqle Logo](https://github.com/user-attachments/assets/1ff3686d-130f-4b63-ae4d-f0cf7bb6562e)

 Groqqle is an innovative, AI-powered search engine that combines the power of large language models with web search capabilities.
 It offers both a user-friendly web interface and a robust API for seamless integration into your projects.